 Knowledge is king.
 The first step to creating change in your life is to know what you're doing wrong or why you need to change.
-I've picked out over 40 books that will better your life in a dramatic way.
+We've picked out over 40 books that will better your life in a dramatic way.
 Whether it's figuring out how to get out of debt, learning how to be happier, or trying to find ways to get a job, reading just one of these books this year is guaranteed to change your life for good.

 I Will Teach You to Be Rich